 There are different ways to locate articles on topics and for more search tips please consult our Research Help pages.
 However, if you are doing a specific search on residential schools in Canada's history, I would recommend the following strategies.

-Start with a SUMMON search (the main search box on the library's home page).
+Start with Library Search (the main search box on the library's home page).

 You can try a natural language search like: indian residential schools

 However, this likely will not be as exhaustive a search as you might like if you are writing an in-depth paper.
-In this case try your search using the advanced search options in SUMMON or with a Boolean search string such as this example:
+In this case try your search using the advanced search options in Library Search or with a Boolean search string such as this example:

 (indigenous OR "first nations" OR aboriginal OR indian OR native OR "native north american" OR "indians of north america" OR "american indian" OR amerindian) AND (school* OR education) AND canada*